stdcout42/nao-move/docs/raw_logbook.md

 ## April 13th
 1. The capturing script was not behaving as I was expecting.
 Wrote a new one.
 Need to acquire new data.
 This will probably take some time but I will a subset of the classes.
 2. Will also create a new classifier for gestures.
+3. Collected (webcam) pictures for up, down, left, right (for now).